riscv-boom/riscv-boom/docs/sections/branch-prediction/backing-predictor.rst

 predictors.

 ..
 [7] It’s the *PC Tag* storage and *Branch Target* storage that
-    makes the BTB within the :term:`NLP <Next-Line Predictor>` so expensive.
+    makes the BTB within the :term:`Next-Line Predictor (NLP)` so expensive.

 ..
 [8] JAL instructions jump to a ``PC+Immediate`` location, whereas
      JALR instructions jump to a ``PC+Register[rs1]+Immediate`` location.